Education in the Czech Republic

 Education in the Czech Republic includes elementary school, secondary school, and post-secondary school.
 For students ages two to five, there are preschools that are generally not state-funded until the year before elementary school.
-After preschool, parents are not charged for tution, but they must provide, stationery, and food for their children.
+After preschool, parents are not charged for tuition, but they must provide stationery and food for their children.
 A number of private schools exist across the country, but these schools are largely financially inaccessible for most children.
 There is an ongoing national discussion regarding the introduction of tuition fees for university education.

 Elementary school is mandatory for children from ages six to fifteen.
 After that, some students leave formal education altogether, while other students attend a professional or vocational school.
 Enrollment in public schools is fairly high, though these figures do not document active student engagement.

-Czech's education system is governed by the Ministry of Education, Youth, and Sports and had a budget of €4.6 billion in 2016.
+Czech Republic’s education system is governed by the Ministry of Education, Youth, and Sports and had a budget of €4.6 billion in 2016.